TRANTANKHOA/stock_crawler/README.md

 records with data in the table.
 However, given that the logic for this consolidation isn't available at the moment, I have simply let the new records merged with the existing SQL data for same primary keys and replace the old record.

 Regarding the S3 lambda, it's best to delete the file from SFTP once it is successfully stored in S3.
-This simplify implementation and save cost thanks to shorter lambda runtime subsequently.
-However if deleting SFTP files isn't an option, this lambda need to maintain a persistent list of `[{filename, timestamp, checksum}]` for files processed in the window.
-Such list can be kept in the same S3 bucket as e.g. a json file.
+This simplifies implementation and save cost thanks to shorter lambda runtime subsequently.
+However if deleting SFTP files isn't an option, this lambda needs to maintain a persistent list of `[{filename, timestamp, checksum}]` for files processed in the window.
+Such list can be kept in fast serverless database such as DynamoDB with `filename` as the partition key.

 A final benefit of S3 is that storing csv files there enable us to query data directly with SQL using Athena, which is serverless and can be cheaper than maintaining an RDS instance for the same purpose.
 This is because S3 storage is much